jnozzi/cocoadev.com/markdown/MemoryLeakHelp.md

 Thanks

--- General/MattBall
+-- MattBall

 *You do need to uncomment that line -- it's essential for a proper accessor method.
 I looked at my method again, and it's not doing the leaking - not on its own, at least.
 Make sure you are using     setImage: everywhere you want to change the     image ivar.
 And sorry for missing your post, anonymous.
-I was in a hurry and didn't take it in. --General/JediKnil*
+I was in a hurry and didn't take it in. --JediKnil*

 ----

 I've uncommented it, and some people on the cocoa-dev mailing list and I are trying to figure out why it's crashing.
 You can catch up here: http://www.cocoabuilder.com/archive/message/cocoa/2005/7/11/141442

--- General/MattBall
+-- MattBall

 ----

 Ugh.
 I just read through the first bunch of posts, and the people replying do not know what they're talking about.

 *I should be offended, but I completely failed to solve this problem.
-Sorry, Matt! --General/JediKnil*  **On the apple list, knil. :-) And just the first few.**
+Sorry, Matt! --JediKnil*  **On the apple list, knil. :-) And just the first few.**

 Heh, not a problem :) You definitely helped me clean up my shadowedImageWithImage method, and I think I finally understand the deal with retain and copy.
 Hopefully I'll get this crash resolved soon.
 Thanks for your help thus far.